Viicos/Viicos.github.io/content/posts/an-alternative-to-the-django-mypy-plugin.md

 But without any further information, the type checker will not be able to infer these types, and will instead understand `name` and `blog` as being instances of `CharField` and `ForeignKey`.

-To overcome this issue, the [TypedDjango](https://github.com/typeddjango/) organization provides [type stubs](https://github.com/typeddjango/django-stubs) alongside with a `mypy` plugin.
-Without going into much details, our previous issue with field types can be solved by specifying the base [`Field`](https://docs.djangoproject.com/en/dev/ref/models/fields/#django.db.models.Field) class as being generic over the Python type.
+To overcome this issue, the [TypedDjango](https://github.com/typeddjango/) organization provides [type stubs](https://github.com/typeddjango/django-stubs) along with a `mypy` plugin.
+Without going into much detail, our previous issue with field types can be solved by specifying the base [`Field`](https://docs.djangoproject.com/en/dev/ref/models/fields/#django.db.models.Field) class as being generic over the Python type.
 By giving the correct type hints to the `__set__` and `__get__` methods of the Django field descriptors, type checkers can natively infer the correct attribute type, even if a `Field` instance was defined initially on the model.